-- 16. The benefits of reorganisation, as set out above, will mitigate the effects of identified risks.
+- 17. The benefits of reorganisation, as set out above, will mitigate the effects of identified risks.
 A new school provides greater prospects for improving educational attainment for pupils.
 Estyn (Jan 2007) reported on the performance of schools before and after moving into new buildings, stating that ageing school buildings which are in a poor state of repair cannot meet modern teaching and learning needs.
-The report also states that inadequate buildings make improvements in standards more challenging and that in nearly all schools with new or refurbished buildings, pupils attainment and achievement have improved and in some cases the improvement has been significant. - 17.
-The proposal has been subject to a full consultation which has enabled the school communities to voice concerns, raise queries and receive responses.
-It is believed that this will support the process of change, allow staff, governors and officers to understand concerns, with the aim of reducing anxiety. - 18.
-A temporary governing body will be established and a head teacher appointed before the opening of the primary school.
-This should help to reduce staff anxiety and uncertainty about their employment situation.
-The head teacher together with the temporary governing body will determine the staffing
+The report also states that inadequate buildings make improvements in standards more challenging and that in nearly all schools with new or refurbished buildings, pupils attainment and achievement have improved and in some cases the improvement has been significant. - 18.
+The proposal will be subject to a full consultation and will enable the school communities to voice concerns and raise queries.
+This will support the process of change and aim to reduce anxiety. - 19.
+To address staff anxiety about their employment situation, a temporary governing body will be established and a head teacher appointed before the opening of the primary school.
+The head teacher together with the temporary governing body will determine the staffing structure for the new primary school.

-- structure for the new primary school. - 19.
-As part of the process all school based staff will be supported by the relevant school policies and procedures which will include full consultation.
+- 20. As part of the process all school based staff will be supported by the relevant school policies and procedures which will include full consultation.
 Previous experience has shown that some staff wish to secure employment in the new school but others take the opportunity to take on new challenges elsewhere.
 Employees identified at risk of redundancy will be given access to the Council's prior consideration register.
 The Council is committed to supporting staff at risk of compulsory redundancy and has secured the support and goodwill of the teacher associations/trade unions and governing bodies across the Council, via an employers' pledge.
-The Council has a good track record for supporting staff in such situations. - 20.
+The Council has a good track record for supporting staff in such situations. - 21.
 The appointment of the head teacher and the temporary governing body together with consultation with stakeholders will provide forums that will allow concerns to be considered particularly in relation to the areas of school identity resistance to change.
-The temporary governing body will have members with an interest in the areas served by the three existing schools and who will be well placed, therefore, to ensure concerns are addressed and with the aim of ensuring that the new school becomes the school of choice of pupils and parents. - 21.
-With effective leadership and pastoral support structures, pupil well-being can be effectively supported in large schools. - 22.
-An Integrated Impact Assessment will be required to fully progress this proposal. - 23.
-A Community Impact Assessment has been undertaken and will help ensure that concerns about community impact are minimised.
+The temporary governing body will have members with an interest in the areas served by the three existing schools and who will be well placed, therefore, to ensure concerns are addressed and the new school becomes the school of choice of pupils and parents. - 22.
+With effective leadership and pastoral support structures, pupil well-being can be effectively supported in large schools. - 23.
+An Integrated Impact Assessment will be required to fully progress this proposal and will be undertaken as part of the consultation process. - 24.
+A Community Impact Assessment will also be required and will be undertaken as part of the consultation process.